 Not all goods and services in the Netherlands are subject to VAT.
 The following services are VAT exempt: medical services, services provided by educational institutions, most banking services, insurance transactions, services performed by sports organizations and property rentals.
+As of 2023 no VAT will be levied on the costs of supplying and installing solar panels for homes.
 Taxable persons that provide exempted services are not entitled to charge VAT for their services.
 In addition, they are also not entitled to deduct the VAT charged to them for goods and services, however there are some exceptions.
 Taxable persons that perform both VAT liable and VAT exempt services will assign VAT to those specific services on which VAT is due.
 A specific pro rata percentage may in that case determine the reclaim rate of VAT on general costs.